-If you work in IT, you know you’re always expected to have an answer for everything, but when it comes to planning your budget, there are really only two questions that need to be asked: Do you have enough resources on hand for the next fiscal year?
-And how much do you need to invest to accommodate for expected capacity?
+If you work in IT, you know you’re always expected to have an answer for everything.
+But when it comes to planning your budget, there are really only two questions that need to be asked.

-It’s also important to talk to salespeople and executives to get a better idea of customer growth and consumer trends, which will have a direct impact on things like throughput and response time.
+It’s also important to talk to salespeople and executives to get a better idea of customer growth and consumer trends.
+These two factors will have a direct impact on things like throughput and response time.

 For an IT department, building a capable and adaptable infrastructure demands a clear understanding of what each individual piece of your company needs in order to function properly and drive business forward.
 That’s hard to do if you don’t know what’s going on outside your cubicle.